alankrantas/pxt-nexusbit/README.md

 })
 ```

-It is not recommended to gradually turn more than 4 servos at once, since this would slow down all servos' turning speed and make the movement less usable.
+It is not recommended to gradually turn more than 4 servos at the same time, since this would slow down all servos' turning speed.

 ## Calibrate NexutBot

-To calibrate the robot, use the calibration block in the NexusBot section without any changes and download the code onto your micro:bit.
+To calibrate the robot, use the calibration block in the NexusBot section without any changes and flash the code onto your micro:bit.

 ```blocks
 nexusbot.robotCalibrate(